harrycresswell/harry/content/articles/listing-content-in-hugo.md

 But that’s just the basics.
 You can create a list of any data associated with your content.

 In Hugo, unfortunately there’s no one size fits all approach to rending content.

-Context of the code you write changes depending on which template you’re working in.
-And this can often produce unexpected results.
+The context of the code you write changes depending on which template you’re working in.
+This can often produce unexpected results.

-In this piece we’ll explore how context effects the content rendered on a page and learn about the specific functions and variables you can use to create lists of different content types.
+In this piece we’ll learn about the specific functions and variables you can use to create lists of different content types and look at how context effects the content rendered on a page.

 Let’s start by considering how we create lists of data, from a technical perspective, when using a static site generator like Hugo.